iprakritip/DashainTimer/README.md

-# DashainTimer
+# festivalTimer
-a timer that show the days, hours, minutes, and seconds to Dashain
+a timer that show the days, hours, minutes, and seconds left for the given festival.